 Equine Assisted Learning is an experiential learning model that partners horses with humans for personal growth and learning.

-Equine Assisted Learning (EAL) and Equine Assisted Psychotherapy (EAP)have a focus on personal growth, learning and/or educational goals.
+Equine Assisted Learning and Counseling have a focus on personal growth, learning and/or educational goals.
 This is an experiential, hands-on approach.
-The EAL focus is on education and learning specific skills customized by the individual or group, such as improved confidence, academic growth, communication, and leadership skills.
-For EAP, mental health therapists team with an equine specialist and with horses at the barn for therapy sessions.
-The focus is always on the client and the horse and solution-oriented.
+The equine assisted learning focus is on education and learning specific skills customized by the individual or group, such as improved confidence, academic growth, communication, and leadership skills.
+For equine assisted counseling, a mental health therapist, an equine specialist and horses work as a team to facilitate therapy sessions.
+The focus is always on the client/horse partnership and is solution-oriented.

 Participants learn about themselves and others by participating in activities with the horses, and then processing feelings, behaviors, and patterns.
 Some of the processing occurs during sessions, and other times it occurs outside the session time, as the experience seeps in.
 One of the beautiful things about EAL/EAP is that the experience is so individual and will be different for each participant, but each experience happens and is real.
 This approach has been compared to a variety of other human development courses; but EAL/EAP activities have the added advantage of connecting with horses, dynamic and powerful living beings.